 The connection between wind power, solar power, and electric cars is strong.
 So strong that often-times promotional shots of an EV show solar panels or wind turbines in the background.

 It's so compelling that many electric car owners go ahead and put solar panels on their roof.

 As we've just seen it would be feasible to supply a large portion of our collective electricity needs with solar panels on rooftops and over parking lots around the country.
 As we saw elsewhere, electricity from wind or solar power systems is a zillion times cleaner than any fossil fuel power plant possible.

 What's holding us back?
+The thing holding us back from this result is the economics, but the cost of solar power is falling rapidly.
 We know in our hearts it's the right thing to do, let's do it already.